 - Using tips to make up wages (living, minimum or otherwise) it is against the law.

-- Being heavily involved in tronc set up if you have control over hiring and dismissal.
+- Being heavily involved in tronc set up and also having a controlling stake over hiring and

 - Using a tronc to treat staff unfavourably via exclusion etc. - without a valid reason.